Coup attempts against Corazon Aquino: March coup attempt

-On March 4, 1990, suspended Cagayan governor Rodolfo Aguinaldo directed his private army estimated at 300 men to seize the Hotel Delfino in Cagayan's capital of Tuguegarao following his indictment on charges of rebellion and murder relating to his support for the failed Dec.
-1–9, 1989 coup attempt against President Aquino.
+On March 4, former RAM member and suspended Cagayan governor Rodolfo Aguinaldo directed his private army estimated at 300 men to seize the Hotel Delfino in Cagayan's capital of Tuguegarao following his indictment on charges of rebellion and murder relating to his support for the 1989 coup attempt against Aquino.
 Brig.
 Gen. Oscar Florendo, armed forces chief of Civil Military Relations, was sent to Tuguegarao by Aquino to serve Aguinaldo with an arrest warrant.
 After Aguinaldo's men seized control of Hotel Delfino where the general was staying, Florendo was taken hostage along with more than 50 other hotel guests.
 Though he was thought to have been a long-time friend of Aguinaldo's, Florendo was shot at close range in the hotel and later died of his wounds.
 Hours of standoff ensued between the two sides until nearly 1,000 government troops launched an attack to dislodge Aguinaldo's forces from the hotel; government forces prevailed after more than 100 of Aguinaldo's men surrendered and about 90 were captured.
 During this siege at least a dozen others were killed in or around the hotel; scores of civilian supporters of Aguinaldo were arrested; and a truck with assault rifles, mortars, and crates of ammunition was captured.
-Following this melee, Aguinaldo fled with about 90 fighters for mountains in the north.
+Following the melee, Aguinaldo fled with about 90 fighters for mountains in the north.

 October coup attempt

-The last coup attempt against President Aquino happened on October 4, 1990, when mutinying soldiers staged a dawn raid on an army base in Mindanao.
-The seizure lasted for two days, ending with Col. Alexander Noble, Danilo Lim and 21 others capitulating to the government on October 6.
+The last coup attempt against President Aquino happened on October 4, when mutinying soldiers staged a dawn raid on army bases in Mindanao.
+The seizure lasted for two days, ending with Col. Alexander Noble capitulating to the government on October 6.